TIMELINE-Dell's buyout: a topsy-turvy affair

 March 11 - Icahn gets a confidential look at Dell's books.

 March 22 - Blackstone and Icahn Enterprises send separate proposals to the special committee.
-Blackstone, which teamed up with Francisco partners and Insight Venture partners, offers over $14.25 per share for the entire company.
+Blackstone, which teamed up with Francisco partners and Insight Venture partners, offers more than $14.25 per share for the entire company.

 Icahn offers about $15 per share for 58 percent, the first of several counter-offers designed to give shareholders an alternative to Michael Dell's bid.